-Repurchases of common stock under the share repurchase program totaled 377 thousand shares at an average price paid of \$92.61 in 2022, 9.5 million shares at an average price paid of \$75.82 per share in 2021 and 3.2 million shares at an average price paid of \$58.55 per share in 2020.
+In 2022 and 2021, repurchases of common stock under the share repurchase program initially authorized in 2010 by the Board of Directors of the Corporation totaled 377 thousand shares at an average price paid of \$92.61 per share and 9.5 million shares at an average price paid of \$75.82 per share, respectively.
+There were no repurchases of common stock under the share repurchase program in 2023.
 There is no expiration date for the share repurchase program.
-During the year ended December 31, 2022, the Corporation repurchased \$35 million under the share repurchase program.

-At December 31, 2022, the Corporation had 4.2 million shares of common stock reserved for stock option exercises and restricted stock unit vesting.
+At December 31, 2023, the Corporation had 4.3 million shares of common stock reserved for stock option exercises and restricted stock unit vesting.